GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/tutorials/campaign_manager_offline_conversions_uploading.md

 }
 ```

 * In this example we will be uploading new conversions with customer variables
 using `gclid` as the identifier (for more info click [here][conversions]).
-This is where
+This
-parameters common across all conversions should be stored:
+is where parameters common across all conversions should be stored:
   * `cmAccountId` - Network ID of your Campaign Manager account into which the
 conversions should be uploaded.
   * `idType` - value can be: `encryptedUserId`, `gclid`, `mobileDeviceId` or
-`matchID`.
+`matchId`.
     * `encryptedUserId`: a single encrypted user ID obtained from the %m match
   macro or Data Transfer.
 Please note user IDs are no longer populated for EEA
   users and are expected to be globally redacted by September 30 2020.
 For more
   details on the redaction please see [here][userId].
-    * `gclid`: a Google Click Identifier generated by Google Ads or Search Ads 360.
+    * `gclid`: a Google Click Identifier generated by Google Ads or Search Ads
+    360.
     * `mobileDeviceId`: an unencrypted mobile ID in the IDFA or AdID format.
-    * `matchID`: a unique advertiser created identifier passed to Campaign
+    * `matchId`: a unique advertiser created identifier passed to Campaign
    Manager 360 via a Floodlight tag.
   * `floodlightConfigurationId` - Your Campaign Manager floodlight configuration
-ID in which the floodlight activities you want to upload to resides.
+ID in which the floodlight activities you want to upload to reside.
   * `floodlightActivityId` - ID of the floodlight activity you want to use to
 track the conversions.
   * `customVariables` - names of the customer floodlight variables you are
 uploading.
 This is optional and can be omitted if not required.

 [conversions]:https://developers.google.com/doubleclick-advertisers/v3.3/conversions#resource
 [userId]:https://support.google.com/dcm/answer/9006418?hl=en&ref_topic=2823501

-* After you have updated and saved your config file run following script to
+* After you have updated and saved your config file run the following script to
 synchronize the configuration to Google Cloud Firestore/Datastore.
 Tentacles
  will pick up the latest configuration automatically.
 ```